HD Ready vs Full HD | Explained the Differences Between HD Ready, Full HD, and Ultra HD

 It stands for High Dynamic Range, and it means that the screen will display video and other image files saved in the HDR format, which has significantly more colour shades and details than previous specifications.

-The luminance and colour depth of an HDR display is higher than those of older specifications.
+The luminance and colour depth of an HDR display are higher than those of older specifications.

 For the time being, this limits HDR’s appeal to photographers, video editors, and other professionals in the photography industry.
 HDR feature films and documentaries, on the other hand, are available to watch on Netflix and Amazon.